dalel487/su2hmc/README.md

 -	GSL ranlux support

 Other works in progress include:
 -	CUDA implementation.
-So far bosonic observables can be evaluated on the GPU.
-The conjugate gradient currently disagrees with the CPU version.
+The CUDA code works, but we have yet to optimise it fully
 -	Improved action